oroinc/documentation/user_guide/channel_guide.rst

 Whether you run a multi-million international business or own a small toy shop in the middle of nowhere, the two vital success components are *knowing your customer* and *keeping a careful track of your business processes*.
 However, the era of E-commerce with all of its awesome opportunities has brought a number of challenges on the way to the marketing Olympus, including rapidly growing customer-bases, customer's demand for faster and more client-oriented service and, the last but far not least, a need to manage several on-line and off-line shops.

 That is when OroCRM steps onstage.
 Its analysis and reporting tools provide for extensive customer profiling and drill-down marketing capabilities.
 Its natural flexibility and scalability help to meet the aim of your specific business.
 And yes, OroCRM has got an answer to the multiple on&off-line shops challenge.
-This is what we call a *Multiple Channels Functionality*
+This is what we call a *Multiple Channels Functionality*.

 **With OroCRM you can create any number of Channels to collect your business-specific data from both online and offline retail outlets for their further processing in the system.**

-You can `Create <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#creating-a-channel>` a specific Channel for each of the outlets.
-Fill it with forms to collect outlet-specific data, and than create Customer profiles and reports, based on all the information collected from all the stores.
-This section describes how this can be done in a default OroCRM 4.1.
+You can `create <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#creating-a-channel>`_ a specific Channel for each of the outlets and `fill it <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#3-fill-the-channel-with-entities>`_ with forms to collect outlet-specific data, and than create Customer profiles and reports, based on all the information collected from all the stores.

 Channel Types
 -----------------